yotamMoshe7/C-Classification-Problem-Precepton/README.md

 # Classification Problem Precepton
- implementation of binary classification problem using parallel computing with Cuda, OpenMP and MPI.
+ Implementation of binary classification problem using parallel computing with Cuda, OpenMP and MPI.
  The classification result must be smaller than the predefined QC variable.

  Parallel Solution